Miradils-Blog/website/content/posts/DSA/eolymp/87/index.md

 }
 ```

-The problem is that, this method works with given solution (output is indeed 6), but if in some substring, number of Ls are more than number of Rs (let's say, our input is as RRRRLLLLRR), then the solution fails:
+The problem is that this method works with given solution (output is indeed 6), but if in some substring, number of Ls are more than number of Rs (let's say, our input is as RRRRLLLLRR), then the solution fails:

 ![Wrong solution](false_output.png)